The Mattering Studio · Online Course · Ages 14–18

 Online course · The Mattering Studio · 2026

-For homeschool students, ages 14–18, globally
+• For homeschool students, ages 14–18, globally

-Self-paced and asynchronous — learn on your schedule
+• Self-paced and asynchronous — your schedule

-Guided by Avi, your AI course guide
+• Guided by Avi, your AI course guide

-18-video CapCut editing tutorial series included
+• 18-video CapCut editing tutorial series

-Delivered via Thinkific — accessible on any device
+• Delivered via Thinkific — any device

-One assignment: make a film about a story at risk of being lost
+• One assignment: make a film about a story at risk of being lost

 Enrol at The Mattering Studio →